-• Approves 5.5 positions and \$767,000 General Fund for 2 years to address the increase in court hearings for DSH attorneys and increase in Public Records Act requests.
+- Approves of trailer bill language that prohibits the department from sweeping patient funds earned in vocational rehabilitation to support housing and treatment costs. - Approves 5.5 positions and \$767,000 General Fund for 2 years to address the increase in court hearings for department attorneys and increase in Public Records Act requests. - Approves 1 position, \$3.3 million General Fund ongoing, and placeholder trailer bill to implement a new and uniform wage structure for the department's Vocational Rehabilitation Program. - Approves 43 position and \$8.1 million in 2019-20 and a total of 94.6 positions and \$36.3 million, including \$18.1 million ongoing General Fund for staff for: 1) court evaluations, reports, and testimony; 2) forensic case management and data tracking; 3) neuropsychological evaluations; and 4) cognitive remediation therapy pilot program. - Approves 379.5 positions and \$45 million General Fund, phased in over 3 years, to support the 24-hour nursing care services workload, consistent with the Clinical Staffing Study. - Approves 8 positions and \$2.6 million General Fund ongoing to support the development and implementation of a psychiatric residency program and expand resources for nursing recruitment. - Approves \$2.2 million General Fund in 2019-20 to plan the implementation of Pharmacy Modernization. - Approves 3 positions and \$5.8 million General Fund, ongoing, to continue operating the Police Academy at its current, expanded capacity on an ongoing basis, and budget bill language to require a report from the department on the status of the Hospital Police Officers workforce.

-- Approves 1 position, \$3.3 million General Fund ongoing, and placeholder trailer bill to implement a new and uniform wage structure for DSH's Vocational Rehabilitation Program. - Approves 43 position and \$8.1 million in 2019-20 and a total of 94.6 positions and \$36.3 million, including \$18.1 million ongoing General Fund for staff for: 1) court evaluations, reports, and testimony; 2) forensic case management and data tracking; 3) neuropsychological evaluations; and 4) cognitive remediation therapy pilot program. - Approves 379.5 positions and \$45 million General Fund, phased in over 3 years, to support the 24-hour nursing care services workload, consistent with the Clinical Staffing Study. - Approves 8 positions and \$2.6 million General Fund ongoing to support the development and implementation of a psychiatric residency program and expand resources for nursing recruitment. - Approves \$2.2 million General Fund in 2019-20 to plan the implementation of Pharmacy Modernization. - Approves 3 positions and \$5.8 million General Fund, for three years, to continue operating the Police Academy at its current, expanded capacity on an ongoing basis, and trailer bill to require an annual report from DSH on the status of the Hospital Police Officers workforce. - Approves 53 positions and \$9.4 million General Fund over 3 years to expand the use of telepsychiatry by adding clinical oversight and supervision, telepsychiatry coordinators, and sufficient information technology. - Approves \$5.7 million General Fund in 2019-20 and \$11.6 million General Fund in 2020-21 and ongoing to expand its continuum of care for Conditional Release Program (CONREP) patients by establishing a step-down program to serve Mentally Disordered Offenders and Not Guilty by Reason of Insanity commitments preparing for conditional release from state hospitals.
+- Approves 53 positions and \$9.4 million General Fund over 3 years to expand the use of telepsychiatry by adding clinical oversight and supervision, telepsychiatry coordinators, and sufficient information technology. - Approves \$5.7 million General Fund in 2019-20 and \$11.6 million General Fund in 2020-21 and ongoing to expand its continuum of care for Conditional Release Program (CONREP) patients by establishing a step-down program to serve Mentally Disordered Offenders and Not Guilty by Reason of Insanity commitments preparing for conditional release from state hospitals.
 Also approves expansion of a contract with Sylmar Health and Rehabilitation Center by 4 beds.